 Chicago Department of Transportation Commercial Driveway Billing Audit Second Follow-Up

-The City of Chicago Office of Inspector General (OIG) has completed a second follow-up to its July 2019 audit of the Chicago Department of Transportation’s (CDOT) billing process for commercial driveway permit annual fees.
-Based on the Department’s responses, OIG concludes that CDOT has partially implemented corrective actions related to the audit findings.
+The City of Chicago Office of Inspector General has completed a second follow-up to its July 2019 audit of the Chicago Department of Transportation’s billing process for commercial driveway permit annual fees.

 The purpose of the 2019 audit was to determine whether CDOT accurately and completely billed commercial property owners for driveways that use the public way.
 Our audit found that the Department either did not bill, or inaccurately billed, an estimated 6,713 permitholders, resulting in an annual revenue loss between $1.1 and $1.5 million.
 In addition, CDOT had no confidence that its driveway permit system contains records of all relevant driveways.
 Finally, OIG found that the City did not actively pursue payment for past-due driveway permit fees.